yazi-rs/yazi-rs.github.io/docs/image-preview.md

 into it, then press `Enter`, and to see if any image is shown, without exiting the Überzug++.
 Note that you need to replace `/your/image-path.jpg` with the actual path of an image.

 If the image shows properly when using Überzug++ independently, but not when used with Yazi, please create a bug report.

+## Why won't my images adapt to terminal size?

+Some terminals (such as VSCode, Tabby, and all Windows terminals) do not implement the `ioctl` system call, before [Add `CSI 14 t` sequence support](https://github.com/crossterm-rs/crossterm/pull/810) is merged, it is not possible to obtain the actual pixel width and height of the terminal.

+Therefore, Yazi uses `preview.max_width` and `preview.max_height` as the image size, which is specified by the user in `yazi.toml`.